Introduction by Guild president, Sandy Johnson

-A lot of Presentation Guild members will have seen BrightSlide, the free PowerPoint productivity add-in, currently for PC, but coming this summer for Mac, too.
+A lot of Presentation Guild members will have seen BrightSlide, the free PowerPoint productivity add-in for Windows and MacOS.
 The best way to see what BrightSlide can do is to read our help page that explains each function, or to download it and play around.
 Some of the features our users really enjoy include, improved alignment tools, combo-animation libraries, easy grid set-up, live character and paragraph spacing, and a bunch of design features that are instantly familiar to anyone who also works with Creative Cloud.

 BrightCarbon is proud of BrightSlide.
 It has pushed the boundary of what’s possible for PowerPoint add-ins, both in terms of functionality but also UX.
 But I don’t want to write about what you can do with it; we’ve done that elsewhere.
 What I want to do here – on the Presentation Guild blog – is to talk about collaboration and sharing within the presentation community, with BrightSlide as an example.

 I got a great email last week while helping a BrightSlide user: